What is RCS messaging? The Google Messages feature explained

 RCS is a lot more capable and flexible than standard SMS messaging.
 It’s similar to popular messaging services like WhatsApp, implementing features like read receipts, GIFs, and emojis.
 It can also show when a user in the chat is active or currently typing.

-RCS does not come with a character limit and allows users to send files and media, making it a lot more accessible than SMS.
+RCS does not come with a character limit and allows users to send files and media without having to pay those MMS charges, making it a lot more accessible – and, crucially, cheaper – than SMS.

 Do Apple products support RCS messaging?

-The main issue with RCS implementation is that Apple has not moved over to Google’s latest standard.
+The main issue with RCS implementation is that Apple has not moved over to Google’s latest standard – not yet, anyway.
 Apple’s iOS uses its own standard when communicating through two iPhones, iMessage. iMessage has all of the features of RCS, including read receipts and emojis.

 However, iMessage is only supported through two iOS devices.
 This means that when an iPhone user sends a text to an Android handset, it uses the standard SMS protocol, not RCS.
 This results in messages lacking some of these core features, and can make sending text messages feel a lot more cumbersome than using another dedicated third-party messaging service.

-At the last Google I/O Developers conference, Google encouraged Apple to move over to the modern RCS standard to make communication between these two platforms easier and more streamlined.
-Apple seems to have no interest in picking up RCS anytime soon, but there is a chance that the company may be forced to adopt it over the next few years, in the same vein as the EU pushing USB-C charging to be used universally.
+At the last Google I/O Developers conference in early 2023, Google encouraged Apple to move over to the modern RCS standard to make communication between these two platforms easier and more streamlined.
+There have also been cries of support from brands like Samsung and Nothing over the past few months, adding to the pressure.